influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withAlertmanagersMixin(alertmanagers)
 ```

-AlertmanagerEndpoints Prometheus should fire alerts against.
+"AlertmanagerEndpoints Prometheus should fire alerts against."

 **Note:** This function appends passed data to existing values

 ## obj spec.apiserverConfig

-APIServerConfig allows specifying a host and auth methods to access apiserver.
-If left empty, Prometheus is assumed to run inside of the cluster and will discover API servers automatically and use the pod's CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/.
+"APIServerConfig allows specifying a host and auth methods to access apiserver.
+If left empty, Prometheus is assumed to run inside of the cluster and will discover API servers automatically and use the pod's CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/."

 ### fn spec.apiserverConfig.withBearerToken